-Don’t get me wrong, there is nothing wrong with giving a beautiful present.
-It’s more a question of quality over quantity and are you doing it because you feel guilty if you don’t?
+Don’t get me wrong; there is nothing wrong with giving a beautiful present.
+It’s more a question of quality over quantity, and are you doing it because you feel guilty if you don’t buy stuff?
 Do your loved ones actually want stuff?

 Let’s dive into our collection of ideas so that you can have a happy holiday while creating memories and no waste.

-We all know that stuff doesn’t equal happiness, and Christmas is such a good reminder for the important things in life, right?
+We all know that stuff doesn’t equal happiness, and Christmas is such a good reminder of the important things in life, right?

-I remember when I was a kid and I didn’t get the present I wanted, I made a big scene.
+When I was a kid and didn’t get the present I wanted, I made a big scene.
 Sure, I was a bit of a pain in the butt, and this only shows that.
 However, if you want to find eco-friendly kids’ toys then this article is best for you.

 stuff doesn’t = love.

-I know this because when I actually got what I wanted, I was quickly bored with it and wanted the next best thing.
+I know this because I was quickly bored with it and wanted the next best thing when I actually got what I wanted.
 My parents didn’t really know how to deal with me back then, so they fell for it.

 In retrospect, this behavior actually set me up for quite a lot of failure in the future.
 My dad ended up making a lot of things himself or buying the cheaper version.
 That was his way of showing me that he loved me.
 As a kid, I didn’t understand that and felt unheard and unloved.

-Later I went through a phase in my life where I believed I would only receive love if I have the best and highest quality items.
+Later I went through a phase where I believed I would only receive love if I have the best and highest quality items.
 Often that left me very unsatisfied and broke.

 Everyone is trying to get your attention in today’s day and age, telling you to buy this, and you will be happy.